outercloudstudio/nudge/README.md

 # Tutorial
 ## Prerequisites
-First, clone the repository onto your device.
+First, clone this repository onto your device.
 Then you'll need to install some dependencies.

 Nudge requires three things to run:
 1. Java 21